 - Tools for managing learning: tools such as the Gradebook can be used to record and monitor student progress

-View the topic showcase (eLearning Gateway) for what a topic might look like in FLO.
+View the demonstration sites (eLearning Gateway) to see some examples of what a topic can look like in FLO.